How To Hop a Freight Train 2

 Find your local freight yard.
 There’ll be a train leaving or coming through there eventually.
 Look for train yards in the forgotten part of town, the part of town with all the rough neighborhoods.
 The yard is usually near big industry, maybe near a river or port.
 You can often find giveaway street names like Railroad Ave.
 The passenger train station is probably not too far away.

-Some yards are crew change-points.
-A single crew can work a maximum of twelve hours, so yards at which trains receive fresh crews are strategically placed along the mainlines.
+Some yards are crew change points.
+A single crew can work a maximum number of hours, so yards at which trains receive fresh crews are strategically placed along the mainlines.
 These are good yards to catch out from.

-In order of preference, you want to ride in open boxcars, on the rear platform of a grainer or hopper, between the wheels of piggybacked trailers, in the well behind cargo containers, on the second or third deck of empty auto carriers (if you can get in), or in empty gondolas.
+In order of preference, you want to ride in open boxcars, on the rear platform of a grainer or hopper, between the wheels of piggybacked trailers, in the well behind cargo containers, on the second or third deck of empty auto carriers, or in empty gondolas.
 And when you get really bold, you can ride on the back engine of several coupled units at night.

 Leave a Reply